<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 print

-Specifications and technical information can be confusing.
+Lighting specifications and technical information can be confusing.
 That's why the Lighting Facts label was created years ago — to help standardize tech specs and make it easier to choose lighting.

 Now in the world of drivers, specifications are all over the map.
 The label from one driver to another is at the discretion of the manufacturer, and as you can guess, that leads to huge variations in how information is presented.